 So, how do you keep mosquitoes at bay and away from your family?
 Being vigilant will help.
 Take a walk around your property to remove leaf piles and grass clippings that can hold water.
 Dump over dog bowls, flowerpot saucers and children’s toys that can accumulate water and check the tarps over your grill or boat to be sure they are taut and not stowing water.
 Since mosquitoes need just a small amount of water to lay their eggs, these are perfect breeding grounds and close to your home.
 Then call Mosquito Squad of Greenville.
 Our proven barrier spray treatment eliminates up to 90% of adult mosquitoes and targets the mosquito eggs before they have a chance to hatch.
 The treatment also creates a barrier to keep other mosquitoes from entering your treated property.

 Getting an early start is important before the mosquito eggs have had time to hatch and the adult mosquitoes have time to lay another round of eggs.
-Now is the time to call Mosquito Squad of Greenville to start your season long protection and keep your family safe from mosquitoes, their bites and the dangerous diseases they can carry.
+Now is the time to call Mosquito Squad of Greenville to start your proactive protection throughout the season and keep your family safe from mosquitoes, their bites and the dangerous diseases they can carry.
 Call us at (864) 362-2013 today!